Installing Tyk Operator

 Watching custom ingress class

-The value of the kubernetes.io/ingress.class annotation identifies Ingress objects to be processed.
-Tyk Operator looks for the value tyk and will ignore all other ingress classes by default.
-If you want to override this default behaviour, you may do so by setting WATCH_INGRESS_CLASS through tyk-operator-conf or the environment variable .
+You can configure Tyk Operator as Ingress Controller so that Ingress resources can be managed by Tyk as APIs.
+By default, Tyk Operator looks for the value tyk in Ingress resources kubernetes.io/ingress.class annotation and will ignore all other ingress classes.
+If you want to override this default behavior, you may do so by setting WATCH_INGRESS_CLASS through tyk-operator-conf or the environment variable.

-You can install CRDs and Tyk Operator through Helm Chart by running the following command:
+You can install CRDs and Tyk Operator using the stand-alone Helm Chart by running the following command:

 $ helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/